 Calls for Brexit backstop time limit as fear grows that no-deal is inevitable

-Seen & heard: ECB governor Mario Draghi raised concerns over the appointment of the new Central Bank governor
+Seen & heard: ECB’s Draghi raised concerns over appointment of Central Bank governor

 Taoiseach Leo Varadkar is to seek a deal with the UK for an all-Ireland customs regime for food and agriculture, if Boris Johnson accepts an invitation to talks in Dublin later this month

-Taoiseach Leo Varadkar is to seek a deal with the UK for an all-Ireland customs regime for food and agriculture, if Boris Johnson accepts an invitation to talks in Dublin later this month.
-The Sunday Times reports that the DUP are pushing for Johnson to demand a time-limit to the backstop of between three and six years.
+Taoiseach Leo Varadkar is to seek a deal with the UK for an all-Ireland customs regime for food and agriculture, if UK prime minister Boris Johnson accepts an invitation to talks in Dublin later this month.
+The Sunday Times reports that the DUP is pushing for Johnson to demand a time-limit to the backstop of between three and six years.

 The UK’s MPs have been told it is too late to prevent a no-deal Brexit, according to the Sunday Telegraph.
 Reporting on briefings given by Boris Johnson’s senior aide Dominic Cummings.
-It says that, according to Cummings, if Johnson loses a no-confidence vote in September, potentially leading to a general election, the UK prime minister has the power to schedule the poll for after Hallowe’en.
-The same paper reports that London’s financial services firms have stopping hiring due to Brexit uncertainty and fears of an economic slowdown.
+It says that, according to Cummings, if Johnson loses a no-confidence vote in September – potentially leading to a general election – the UK prime minister has the power to schedule the poll for after Halloween.
+The same paper reports that London’s financial services firms have stopped hiring due to Brexit uncertainty and fears of an economic slowdown.

-On RTE’s Marion Finucane show, former Downing Street chief of staff Jonathan Powell reiterated that there was no other alternative in place but the backstop agreement.
-Powell, who played an integral role in the Peace Process, also discussed the options for a general election in the UK.
+On RTÉ radio’s Marion Finucane show, former Downing Street chief of staff Jonathan Powell reiterated that there was no other alternative in place but the backstop agreement.
+Powell, who played an integral role in the Northern peace process, also discussed the options for a general election in the UK.

 Insurer AIG will no longer provide public liability cover for the hotel sector from next year, according to the Sunday Times.
 It says the move will leave up to 50 hotels at risk.
 AIG’s decision is based on the increase in claims costs in liability insurance.